 6. Insert nails into each hole.

-You’ll need: 2-3 pieces of fairly soft colored wire.
+You’ll need: 2-3 pieces of fairly soft colored wire (the kind you buy in the jewelry-making section of the craft store is best).
 We used different combinations of 20-30 gauge wires.
 Each piece needs to be about 9 feet long.
 Also, you’ll need wire cutters and possible needle-nosed pliers.

 1. Line the pieces of wire up and create one bundle with them.